earthbucks/earthbucks/ts/earthbucks-com/app/blog/2024-04-26-questions-about-forks-and-reorgs.md

 should happen in about 300ms, enough for two round trip messages round the world.
 One for broadcasting the transaction and another for voting on it.
 (Perhaps this could be optimized by doing a single round trip message).
-This gives users very rapid acknowlegement that their transaction is valid, not just with one miner, but across the entire network.
+This gives users very rapid acknowledgement that their transaction is valid, not just with one miner, but across the entire network.

 Q: What happens if most miners create block A, but one miner creates an